MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - [AllowTokenBindingForUrls](/deployedge/microsoft-edge-policies#allowtokenbindingforurls) - Configure the list of sites for which Microsoft Edge will attempt to establish a Token Binding with (deprecated)

+## Version 124.0.2478.109: May 16, 2024

+> [!IMPORTANT]
+> This update to Stable channel (and Extended Stable channel) contains a fix for [CVE-2024-4947](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-4947), which has been reported by the Chromium team as having an exploit in the wild.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#may-16-2024).

 ## Version 124.0.2478.105: May 14, 2024

 > [!IMPORTANT]